Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 As one ground state, say $\ket{\psi^{+}} $, can be achieved from the other ground state, $\ket{\psi^{-}}$, by merely replacing $\ket{3}$ with $\ket{-3}$, we only present the associated graph for $\ket{\psi^{+}} $ with three particles and one ancilla in Fig.~\ref{fig:spin3half}.

 \paragraph{Spin-3/2 Letter State --} As a straightforward generalization of the Dyck words and Motzkin letter states, discussed previously, one can introduce the letter states for the spin-3/2 states.
 Here one should translate the spin state into the letters as $\ket{-3}=\ket{[}$, $\ket{-1}=\ket{(}$, $\ket{1}=\ket{)}$ and $\ket{3}=\ket{]}$.
-Using this language, the six particle state is \numbering{experimentcounter}
+Using this language, the six particle state is \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/CondensedMatter/spin32letter]{experimentcounter}

 The associated graph for this state is shown in Fig.~\ref{fig:letter}.

 \tocless